 Topics of focus were the prevention of youth violence and drug abuse, the ability to face and overcome extreme obstacles, and the relationship between personal business practices and athletic accomplishments.
 Bill also has traveled the world as a motivational speaker and has worked with companies and organizations such as Budweiser, Special Olympics, United Way, Adecco, Glaxo Smith Klein and Proctor & Gamble.

-Also being the CEO/President of a Corporate Retreat, Team Building, Event Planning and Motivational Speaking company called Silver Retreats, Bill was tired of the old-fashioned employee retreats that were frequent through-out his careers.
+Also being the CEO/President of a Corporate Retreat, Team Building, Event Planning and Motivational Speaking company called (link removed), Bill was tired of the old-fashioned employee retreats that were frequent through-out his careers.
 The retreat that is secretly dreaded because it entails sitting around a table for two days while employees listen to a supposed expert talk about how to maximize supply chain or how to boost morale and create a winning team.
 This is the primary driver of why Silver was created.
 Silver will change how employees view retreats and will come out engaged and ready to perform.
 Bill, appointed Jyl London as Chief Operating Officer of Silver Retreats.
 Jyl's experience directing Fortune 500 companies, Key Account Director in several high grossing companies, motivating teams internationally and the vast knowledge of event planning.
 Together Bill and Jyl have perfected an incredible retreat, that is like no other.
 The combined experience of these two, lifelong passions for helping others and treating everyone like VIP will guarantee an outstanding experience that is far from the typical retreat or family vacation.
 It is no wonder why it is receiving award after award for its outstanding service and value since the team paired up.
-Jyl also acts as Bill's agent in booking motivational speaking and charity assignments through-out the world.
-They also have their own 501(c)3 non-profit organization called Love of Life Foundation.
-Recently the two opened Utah's 1st and Only Country Bumpkin fun mud run (debut on August 23, 2014), called Boot Scootin' Boogie.
+Jyl also acts as Bill\'s agent in booking motivational speaking and charity assignments through-out the world.
+They also have their own 501(c)3 non-profit organization called (link removed).
+Recently the two opened Utah\'s 1st and Only Country Bumpkin fun mud run (debut on October 4, 2014), called (link removed).